 Paloma’s Group™: Learning the Art of Reinvention.

 For newly independent women, post-divorce.
 Over the course of (only) 3 months, each live-coaching, online class builds on a core theme required to design a life you deserve.
-Schedule a free 45-minute coaching session to explore (and experience) how this remarkable group of post-divorce women will plan and act on creating a life they love.
+Schedule a free 15-minute consultation to explore (and experience) how this remarkable group of post-divorce women will plan and act on creating a life they love.